-Although Collier concluded that individual dreams are the couriers of direct messages to the dreamer from God, he also came to conclude that "published dreams" might contain messages from God directly to the readers of those dreams, and not merely to the dreamer alone, since God would be aware that other people besides the dreamer were reading the dreams.
+Although Collier concluded that individual dreams are the couriers of direct messages to the dreamer from God, he also came to conclude that "published dreams" might also contain messages directed by God to the readers of those dreams, and not merely to the dreamer alone, since God would be aware that other people besides the dreamer were reading the dreams.

 None of Collier's dreams are fabrications.
 Collier repeatedly emphasised the importance of being completely and utterly scrupulous in truthfully writing dreams without ommision or censorship.
 I have not altered his dreams, his titles, his images, or his haikus in any way and I have published them exactly as I found them.
-Only the commentary which is attached hereto can be attributed to me, Frank Whitfield, the author of this compilation.
+Only the commentary which is attached to these dreams can be attributed to me, Frank Whitfield, the author of this compilation.

 Dream of: 07 August 1985 "Image In The Well"